 While Grand Rapids Kids tries to maintain this list, last minute issues sometimes do arise that are out of the control of both GRKIDS and the organizer of the sale you are interested in.
 When possible, please verify events before you go.)

-Tips for Running a Successful Grand Rapids Garage Sale
+Tips for Running a Successful Neighborhood Garage Sale

 1. Use Several, Colorful Signs